Victoria School: Computer facilities

 The school is mostly covered by a Wi-Fi network (SWN) provided by the Ministry of Education for the use of teachers and students.
 There is also another separate Wi-Fi network for the students' Personal Learning Devices (PLD).

 Culture and tradition

 Vision

 Every Victorian is a Gentleman, Sportsman and Leader.

 Mission

 Every Victorian to lead and serve his family, community and country.

+Values

+Victorians are to follow the STRIVE values, which stand for (S)Service, (T)Tenacity, (R)Responsibility, (I)Integrity, (V)Vision, and (E)Empathy.

 Uniform

 The school uniform consists of a white short-sleeved shirt, with either khaki short trousers (for Year 1 and 2 students) or white long trousers (for Year 3 and 4 students).
 A 'Victoria' label is sewn on the back pockets of the trousers.
 Secondary 3 and 4 students wear a black school belt.
 The school socks are white with the initials 'VS' in red on both sides, although plain white socks are allowed.
 Shoes have to be at least 80% white.
 In 2005, an official 'Victoria School' shoe with the letters 'VS' on each side was introduced.

 Students wear a maroon striped tie every Monday and on formal occasions, sometimes with a maroon blazer as well.
 The school badge is worn above the left chest pocket.
 Student bodies such as the Prefects' Council and Monitors' Council have their own badges, but the school crest remains their main feature.

 For physical activities and camps, students wear a bright yellow 'bumblebee' T-shirt with a pair of black shorts and white socks with sports shoes.
 The word 'VICTORIAN' is printed on the back of the PE T-shirt.